-At some point, a final pretrial readiness conference will be called, which is a last-ditch effort to resolve the case without trial.
+At some point, a final pretrial readiness conference will be called, which is a last-ditch effort to resolve the case without a trial.
 If there is no resolution, the case will proceed to trial.

 Your case will have a panel of twelve (12) jurors, and two (2) alternate jurors.
 Only the twelve (12) jurors will decide the issue of your guilt; the alternates are there in case something happens to one of the twelve (12) jurors.

-Unlike the low standard of the preliminary hearing, the standard required to prove your guilt at trial is the highest standard in all the land--proof beyond a reasonable doubt.
-This is a very high threshold to reach, and jury can only convict you if they all unanimously (all twelve jurors) find you guilty beyond a reasonable doubt.
+Unlike the low standard of the preliminary hearing, the standard required to prove your guilt at trial is the highest standard in all the land–proof beyond a reasonable doubt.
+This is a very high threshold to reach, and the jury can only convict you if they all unanimously (all twelve jurors) find you guilty beyond a reasonable doubt.